0xarnout/kingkit/README.md

 cp ./kingkit.so /lib/kingkit.so
 echo "/lib/kingkit.so" > /etc/ld.so.preload
 ```
-Because of conflicting glibc versions you need to compile the rootkit on the machine where you want to run it, otherwise it can break the machine.
+Because of conflicting glibc versions you need to compile the rootkit on a koth machine.
+The easiest option is to compile on the food machine because it is available as a room, after you compiled it you can use that binary on all koth machines.
 Also make sure to change the macro KING_NAME to your own nickname.

 ### features